aalquist/cli-query/README.md

 optional arguments:
   --show-json           output json
-  --use-stdin           use stdin for query
+  --use-filterstdin     get filter json from stdin --filterfile FILTERFILE
-  --file FILE           the json file for query --template TEMPLATE   use template name for query --contractId CONTRACTID
+                        the json file to filter results from bulksearch --filtername FILTERNAME
+                        template name to filter results from bulksearch --contractId CONTRACTID
                         limit the bulk search scope to a specific contract --network NETWORK     filter the bulk search result to a specific network